 For complicated reasons the 2021/2022 work from the Fulbright year in Cornwall was created with the latest and greatest digital technology.
 The images made over the past two decades—Still Lifes, Exteriors, and Interiors—were created on film, as described below.

-Almost all of the images in these portfolios were made using a mid-20th-century 4x5 or 8x10 bellows camera.
-The exposures usually take place in very dim light and consequently range in duration anywhere from 3 minutes to 3 hours and are made with anything from the kitchen stove light to the strong, full light of the winter moon.
-Because the film is allowed to "see" the scene for so long, elements of the scene that are absolutely lost to the human eye at the time of exposure are revealed in lavish detail after the negative has been processed.
+The images in these portfolios were made using a mid-20th-century 4x5 or 8x10 bellows camera.
+The exposures usually took place in very dim light and consequently ranged in duration anywhere from 3 minutes to 3 hours and were made with anything from the kitchen stove light to the strong, full light of the winter moon.
+Because the film was allowed to "see" the scene for so long, elements of the scene that were lost to the human eye at the time of exposure are revealed in lavish detail after the negative was processed.
 This shooting in the gloaming is a very particular visual vocabulary, primarily because one never sees the scene at the time of shooting exactly as it will eventually appear on the film.